Marianne Farkas, ScD

 - Developing academic programs and curricula in recovery and rehabilitation.

 - Knowledge Translation, bridging science to practice.

-Farkas, M. (in press).
+Farkas, M. (2013).
 Introduction to Psychiatric/Psychosocial Rehabilitation (PSR): Foundations, history and ethics.
 Current Psychiatry Reviews.

 Slade, M., Amering, M., Farkas, M., Hamilton B., O’Hagan M.,Panther.
 G., Perkins, R., Shepherd, G., Tse, S., Whitley, R. (2014).
 Uses and abuses of recovery: implementing recovery-oriented practices in mental health systems.
 World Psychiatry, 13(1), 12-20.